MisanthropeGirl/schroders/README.md

 Since the playwright setup includes GitHub actions I thought I might commit this single test, push it and see what happens.
 If this doesn't work then I'll uninstall playwright and come back to it at a later time.

 Update: It didn't work.
 The GitHub action complained about redux and its dependencies.
 Another push to get me to buy a new machine!

+## 2025-11-14

+I was supposed to be seeing about switching out the redux approach I've been using for the newer way of doing it via ReduxToolkit but I finally figured out how to eliminate `newTicker` and `removeTicker`.
+I didn't like that I had three pieces of state to manage the tickers when only one should have been necessary but couldn't see how to do it.

+My changes resulted a flaw which only become evident when I ran the test suite, viz two of the `useEffect`'s were fired when `selectedTickers` was pre-populated.
+Not that I could see what the reason was but Claude could and it proposed the adopted solution.

+I can also, as a result of this refactoring, eliminate the final useEffect and move that logic in to first one.